0xFableOrg/0xFable/README.md

 - Run the NextJS dev command (web server + live reload)
 - Deploy the contracts to the local node
-- Build the zk circuits (this make take a while, especially the first time when you'll need to download the 300MB trusted setup file)
+- Build the zk circuits (this make take a while, especially the first time when you'll need to download the 300MB trusted setup file).
+Make sure you have [circom](https://docs.circom.io/getting-started/installation/) installed.

 After that, you can visit the app at http://localhost:3000/ (if that port is already occupied, NextJS might affect another one).